-- The academy operates a centralised detention system.
-Relevant parents/carers are given notice the day before an after-school detention via text message. - Detentions are either 45 or 75 minutes long depending on the severity of the incident. - After-school detentions are held every day except on Wednesdays.
-Detentions run from 3.15-4.00pm in a centralised location and staffed by the Senior Leadership Team and Pastoral Team. - 'Late detentions' students are given a 45 minute after-school detention if they arrive late to the Academy after 8.45am without a valid reason for lateness.
+The academy operates a centralised detention system.
+Relevant parents/carers are given notice the day before an after-school detention via text message.
+Detentions are either 45 or 75 minutes long depending on the severity of the incident.

+- After-school detentions.
+After-school detentions are held every day except on Wednesdays.
+Detentions run from 3.15-4.00pm in a centralised location and staffed by the Senior Leadership Team and Pastoral Team. - Principal's detentions.
+Principal's detentions are held every Friday from 3.15-4:30pm and staffed by the Principal and/or the Vice Principal.